 In total 13 projects were funded, each receiving a share of £250,000.
 The successful libraries tested innovative, locally appropriate and enterprising ways of working, resulting in a resilient vision for future public library services as a whole.

-The first is about the Digital Skills Sharing project by the Publishers Association and the Reading Agency.
+- Digital Skills Sharing project led by the Publishers Association and the Reading Agency

 The 13 projects funded under the Libraries Development Initiative were: